 There are several architectures besides CHREST, popular ones including ACT-R [1] and Soar [14, 20], and a natural question is how CHREST fits within the spectrum of other architectures.
 We suggest that CHREST can provide an explanation of how declarative memory is constructed and indexed, especially in its links with perception, whether visual or verbal.
-The challenge of constructing declarative memory has been described for ACT-R by [13], where their model of the implicit-learning task above required the modeller to construct the bigrams to form their model's declarative memory.
+The challenge of constructing declarative memory has been described for ACT-R by [13], where their model of the implicit-learning task above required the modeller to specify bigrams to form their model's declarative memory.
 Also Laird, after describing the requirements of Soar, states 'we will still fall short of creating human-level agents until we encode, or until the systems learn on their own, the content required for higher-level knowledge-intensive capabilities' [14, p.40 (emphasis added)].
 With CHREST, the construction of the discrimination network and associated learning of chunks and their relations is a natural way to explain the origins of (some aspects of) declarative memory in knowledge-intensive tasks.

 Apart from learning, Langley et al. [19] suggested that many cognitive architectures are overly focussed on problem-solving tasks, and that attention should be given to categorisation and understanding.
 The same authors suggest that architectures need to consider 'visual, auditory, diagrammatic and other specialised representation schemes' used by humans, and should better reflect the limited resources available for perceiving and affecting the world.
 As the models in this paper make clear, CHREST currently has this focus on categorisation and understanding.
 Previous work has already demonstrated models using auditory [12] and diagrammatic [15] representations, and the current paper illustrates the visual representation used for chess positions [4, 16].
 CHREST's working-memory parameters and time constraints mean that perception and time for recall are limited by available (simulated) resources.
+However, CHREST is relatively weak in formal problem-solving abilities, and in handling non-symbolic data.